Gen6-bash/HeroCounter/README.md

 ## Installation

-This app is not available on the Google Play Store, inclusion on FDroid is coming soon.
+This app is not available on the Google Play Store, inclusion on F-Droid is coming soon.
 Install via sideloading:

 1. Enable **Install Unknown Apps** for your file manager in device Settings
 2. Download the APK from the "Releases" section in this repository